MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 :::image type="content" source="images/outlook-office-teams-personal-tab.png" alt-text="The screenshot is an example that shows Personal tab running in Outlook, Office, and Teams.":::

-On mobile, you can test drive and debug your Teams personal tab running on Office for Android.
+On mobile, you can test drive and debug your Teams personal tab running on Office app for Android.

 :::image type="content" source="images/office-mobile-personal-tab.png" alt-text="The screenshot is an example that shows personal tab running in Office.":::